pintusorn/AdaptiveTransitory/README.md

 ## Heterogeneous controller merging baseline result
 ![Raw Data Visualization](utils/raw_data.jpg)

+The parameter tuning of all five controllers in this study is based on a joining time reference of 60 seconds from the simulation start.
+Two controllers are configured to merge in each scenario.

+Steady Merge (No Disturbance):
+In the steady merging scenario, where there is no disturbance, the type of preceding platoon does not significantly impact the joining platoon’s performance.
+All controllers can maintain their desired gaps and speeds effectively, as the system remains predictable.
+However, DMPC as a joiner tends to result in a slightly smaller average minimum gap and higher jerk.
+This is because DMPC, being predictive, sometimes fills the gap more aggressively to optimize merging, sacrificing some comfort for speed.
+In contrast, CACC, H-infinity, Consensus, and PID controllers offer smoother, more comfortable merging due to their reactive nature, prioritizing gentle responses.

+Braking During Merging:
+When a braking disturbance occurs during merging, the type of preceding controller starts to influence the outcome.
+If the leader uses Consensus or DMPC, the joiner typically maintains a closer gap, as these controllers adapt rapidly to changes, leading to tighter formations.
+When the preceding platoon uses CACC, merging takes longer but is more comfortable, since CACC’s conservative design ensures smooth, safe adjustments.
+In this scenario, DMPC as a joiner stands out for comfort, leveraging its predictive planning to anticipate and smoothly respond to braking, minimizing abrupt maneuvers and jerk.

+Oscillating During Merging:
+In oscillating scenarios, PID as a joiner maintains the largest safety distance from the preceding platoon, as its feedback control remains conservative in the face of continuous disturbances.
+For the preceding platoon, H-infinity and DMPC controllers encourage slightly larger gaps for the joiner, reflecting their focus on robustness and forward-looking safety.
+CACC as a joiner, meanwhile, delivers the best comfort during oscillations, but at the cost of a slower merging process due to its emphasis on smoothness over speed.

+Overall, CACC is ideal for comfort during steady and oscillating merges, while DMPC is particularly effective for quickly and smoothly handling braking disturbances.
+This highlights the trade-off between predictive controllers like DMPC, which proactively optimize responses, and reactive controllers like PID and CACC, which favor smoothness and safety in less dynamic environments.

 ## Adaptive Transitory controller
 Baseline results reveal that CACC generally performs best in no-disturbance and oscillatory scenarios (with respect to RMS jerk), while DMPC excels in braking scenarios.
 Based on this, we implement the adaptive transitory controller at the leader of the joining platoon.
 This mechanism is activated during merging and switches between the two controllers: if the last vehicle in the preceding platoon is at least 5 m/s slower than the joining leader, a sudden brake is detected and DMPC is used; otherwise, CACC is used.